-Baloucoune back as Saints include Lawes
+Ulster into last 16 with Northampton win

-Heineken Champions Cup: Baloucoune back for Ulster as Northampton include Lawes
+Heineken Champions Cup: Northampton Saints 20-24 Ulster

 Last updated on .From the section Rugby Union